 - 2.26 Adur's economy is closely related to those of Brighton & Hove and Worthing.
-Just under 44% of working residents in Adur actually work within Adur district.
-Between 2010-2011 there was net daily out commuting of 1294 people from the district to Worthing and 3538 to Brighton & Hove, reflecting the area's close proximity to larger employment centres.
-Job densities in the district are low as of 2012, Adur had a job density of 0.63 (a ratio of jobs to population of working age) which is significantly below the national figure of 0.81.
-Therefore there is a need for more employment land to be provided in Adur to help redress this balance. - 2.27 The public services sector provides the largest number of jobs in Adur (23% of jobs).
+Just under 44%8 of working residents in Adur actually work within Adur district.
+Between 2010-2011 there was net daily out commuting of 1294 people from the district to Worthing and 3538 to Brighton & Hove,9 reflecting the area's close proximity to larger employment centres.
+Job densities in the district are low as of 2012, Adur had a job density of 0.63 (a ratio of jobs to population of working age) which is significantly below the national figure of 0.81.10 Therefore there is a need for more employment land to be provided in Adur to help redress this balance. - 2.27 The public services sector provides the largest number of jobs in Adur (23%24% of jobs).
 This includes local government, education, health, defence and policing.
-Other large sectors in Adur, in terms of total employment, include wholesale and retail (20%), professional services (19%), and manufacturing (13%).
-In comparison to West Sussex, the South East and the rest of the UK, Adur's strongest sectors are extraction and mining, manufacturing and construction. - 2.28 Relative to the wider sub-region (Brighton-Adur-Worthing) and the South East as a whole, a high proportion of commercial floorspace in Adur is industrial (41% compared to 30% across West Sussex and 28% across the South East).
+Other large sectors in Adur, in terms of total employment, include wholesale and retail (20% 22%), professional services financial and other business services (19% 17%), and manufacturing (13%).
+In comparison to West Sussex, the South East and the rest of the UK, Adur's strongest sectors are extraction and mining, manufacturing and construction.11 - 2.28 Relative to the wider sub-region (Brighton-Adur-Worthing) and the South East as a whole, a high proportion of commercial floorspace in Adur is industrial (41% compared to 30% across West Sussex and 28% across the South East).
 A third of industrial floorspace in the Adur-Brighton-Worthing area falls within Adur District compared to 25% of warehouse floorspace and just 6% of office floorspace.
-There is a relatively low level of office floorspace in the District, which makes up 10% of commercial floorspace compared to 25% across the Adur-Brighton-Worthing area and 20% across the South East.
-12 - 2.29 In commercial terms, Adur is primarily an industrial location (for industrial and warehouse floorspace) and does not currently have a particularly well developed office market, influenced partly by its proximity to Brighton which is an established office centre.
-Although the manufacturing sector in Adur has been performing relatively well, traditional manufacturing across the region has generally been in decline in recent years and this trend is set to continue.
-Therefore, it is important that a range of employment land and premises are provided in Adur to help strengthen the economy.
+There is a relatively low level of office floorspace in the District, which makes up 10% of commercial floorspace compared to 25% across the Adur-Brighton-Worthing area and 20% across the South East.12 - 2.29 In commercial terms, Adur is primarily an industrial location (for industrial and warehouse floorspace) and does not currently have a particularly well developed office market, influenced partly by its proximity to Brighton which is an established office centre.13 Although the manufacturing sector in Adur has been performing relatively well, traditional manufacturing across the region has generally been in decline in recent years and this trend is set to continue.
+Therefore, it

-&lt;sup>8 This figure includes those that work in the Adur District (23.6%), those that work from home (10.3%), and those that have no fixed place of work (10.2%).
+8 This figure includes those that work in the Adur District (23.6%), those that work from home (10.3%), and those that have no fixed place of work (10.2%).

-&lt;sup>9 Annual Population Survey.
+9 Annual Population Survey 2011 Census

-&lt;sup>10 NOMIS.
+10 NOMIS.

-&lt;sup>11 Experian 2013.
+11 Experian 2013.

-&lt;sup>12 Adur Employment Land Review 2014.
+12 Adur Employment Land Review 2014.

-&lt;sup>13 Adur Employment Land Review 2014.
+13 Adur Employment Land Review 2014.